 * * * *

 The LA Times has been running an excellent ongoing investigation into traffic.
 I was struck by these sentences in particular, about a driver stuck in traffic: “He loves Los Angeles, mostly.
 In the last few weeks alone, he’s seen a Latin American art exhibit at the L.A.
 County Museum of Art, a Murakami show at the Museum of Contemporary Art, an avant-garde dance performance at UCLA, and flamenco dancing at El Cid restaurant on Sunset Boulevard.
 Tonight, he’ll meet friends at Papa Cristo’s Greek restaurant in L.A. to dine on fried octopus and feta.”
 This raises the question: How could one live a place where all those things were possible without encountering traffic?
 To do all these things in a place without traffic, say, Montana, you’d likely eat up the same amount of time merely driving from one far-flung locale to another in search of these activities.
 Angelenos can use the metro system to get to some of these events, but even those trips take longer than those by car.
 Traffic, like congestion itself, is a relative term.

 This entry was posted on Wednesday, June 11th, 2008 at 8:40 am and is filed under Cars, Cities, Congestion, Traffic Reports.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.